HolyAhron/CenteringRaidProfile/README.md

 # Centering Raid Profile

-A Warcraft add-on that automatically sets up and centers a Blizzard Raid Profile on screen.
-Please note: this is strictly a hobby project, and I will likely not be providing much support, if any.
-If you come across this, use at your own risk.
+A Warcraft add-on that automatically sets up and centers a Blizzard Raid Profile on a specified point on your screen.

 ## Usage